opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/csbs_backup_policy_v1.md

 * `retention_duration_days` - (Optional) Specifies duration of retaining a backup, in days.

+-> **Note:** If `day_backups`, `week_backups`, `month_backups` or `year_backups` is configured
+  `timezone` is mandatory.

+* `day_backups` - (Optional) Specifies the maximum number of retained daily backups.
+  The latest backup of each day is saved in the long term.
+This parameter can be effective together with the maximum number of retained backups specified by `max_backups`.

+* `week_backups` - (Optional) Specifies the maximum number of retained weekly backups.
+  The latest backup of each week is saved in the long term.
+This parameter can be effective together with the maximum number of retained backups specified by `max_backups`.

+* `month_backups` - (Optional) Specifies the maximum number of retained monthly backups.
+  The latest backup of each month is saved in the long term.
+This parameter can be effective together with the maximum number of retained backups specified by `max_backups`.

+* `year_backups` - (Optional) Specifies the maximum number of retained yearly backups.
+  The latest backup of each year is saved in the long term.
+This parameter can be effective together with the maximum number of retained backups specified by `max_backups`.

+* `timezone` - (Optional) Time zone where the user is located, for example, `UTC+08:00`.

 * `permanent` - (Optional) Specifies whether backups are permanently retained.

 * `trigger_pattern` - (Required) Specifies Scheduling policy of the scheduler.